Data Cleaning for Enterprise: Building Repeatable Data Quality Workflows

 How Does Enterprise Data Cleaning Work in Practice?

-A mid-market insurance company with 1,200 employees operated three core systems: a Salesforce CRM with 2.8 million policyholder records, a Guidewire claims management system with 4.1 million claims records, and a legacy IBM AS/400 underwriting system with 1.6 million policy records.
-Before implementing a continuous cleaning program, the company's data team estimated they spent 35% of their time on reactive data fixes triggered by downstream report failures.
+A mid-market insurance company with 1,200 employees ran three core systems: a Salesforce CRM with 2.8 million policyholder records, a Guidewire claims system with 4.1 million claims records, and a legacy underwriting system with 1.6 million policy records.
+Before a continuous cleaning program, the data team spent about 35% of its time on reactive fixes triggered by failed downstream reports.

-The team profiled all three systems and discovered that 41% of policyholder records had inconsistent name formats across systems, 28% of claims records referenced policy numbers that did not exist in the underwriting system (orphaned references), and 19% of address records contained format variations that prevented automated correspondence generation.
+Profiling all three systems found that 41% of policyholder records had inconsistent name formats across systems, 28% of claims records referenced policy numbers absent from the underwriting system (orphaned references), and 19% of address records held format variations that blocked automated correspondence.

-After implementing a six-phase cleaning workflow with 47 automated rules and 3 assigned data stewards, the company reduced reactive data fix time from 35% to 8% of the data team's capacity within 6 months.
-The automated rules caught an average of 12,400 errors per week at ingestion, preventing them from propagating into claims processing and regulatory reporting.
+After a six-phase workflow with 47 automated rules and 3 assigned stewards, the company cut reactive fix time from 35% to 8% of the team's capacity within 6 months.
+The rules caught roughly 12,400 errors per week at ingestion, preventing them from reaching claims processing and regulatory reporting.
+Measured outcomes: about $340,000 in annual rework savings, about $180,000 in avoided penalties from more accurate commissioner filings, and a 14% improvement in claims cycle time.

 What Should Enterprise Teams Look for in Data Cleaning Tools?

-Enterprise data cleaning tools must support the six-phase workflow described above, not just the execution phase.
-Tools that only clean records without profiling, versioning, monitoring, and pipeline integration force teams to build the remaining infrastructure themselves, which rarely survives organizational changes.
+Enterprise cleaning tools must support the full six-phase workflow, not just the execution phase.
+Tools that clean records without profiling, versioning, monitoring, and pipeline integration force teams to build the rest themselves, and that infrastructure rarely survives organizational change.

-The critical differentiator for enterprise buyers is whether the tool treats cleaning as an isolated function or as part of an integrated data quality pipeline.
-Platforms like MatchLogic combine profiling, standardization, cleaning, matching, and monitoring in a single engine, eliminating data handoffs between disconnected tools.
-Every rule, every transformation, and every quality score lives in one auditable system.
-For organizations in regulated industries, this integration also satisfies the lineage and traceability requirements of frameworks like SOX Section 404, HIPAA, and GDPR Article 5(1)(d), which requires that personal data be accurate and kept up to date.
+The critical differentiator is whether the tool treats cleaning as an isolated function or as part of an integrated pipeline.
+MatchLogic combines profiling, standardization, and cleaning in MatchCore and resolves records across systems (the uniqueness dimension) through MatchSense, so every rule, transformation, and quality score lives in one auditable system.
+For regulated industries this satisfies the lineage requirements of SOX Section 404, HIPAA, and the GDPR accuracy principle, which requires personal data to be accurate and kept up to date.

 Frequently Asked Questions